-After years in hiding, ex-Weather Underground militant, Nick Sloan aka Jim Grant, learns about his old compatriot's arrest for a bank robbery turned deadly in the 1970s, which he is wanted for as an accomplice.
+After years in hiding, ex-Weather Underground militant, Nick Sloan, a.k.a.
+Jim Grant, learns about his old compatriot's arrest for a bank robbery turned deadly in the 1970s, for which he is wanted as an accomplice.
 This puts the ambitious young local reporter, Ben Shepard, on the scent of a story that exposes Nick as well.
 As such, Nick goes on the run while taking his daughter to safety.
-With that accomplished, Nick stays one step ahead of the FBI while pursuing a faint hope to clear his name.
-Meanwhile, Shepard digs deeper into the case himself as he discovers the true complexities of another times' determined ideals even as Nick faces their consequences with another.Written by
+With that accomplished, Nick stays one step ahead of the F.B.I. while pursuing a faint hope to clear his name.
+Meanwhile, Shepard digs deeper into the case as he discovers the true complexities of another times' determined ideals, even as Nick faces their consequences with another.Written by

 Kenneth Chisholm (email@example.com)

 21 of 31 people found this review helpful.

 Was this review helpful to you?